 is About to Happen

-We believed exposing information about the caller would be a tremendous relief for agents.
-They’d no longer have to struggle with complicated customer names; they’d be able to make calls shorter, take more calls in less time, and make more customers happy.
+We believed exposing information about the caller before the conversation started would be a tremendous relief for agents.
+They’d no longer have to struggle with complicated American customer names, they’d be able to make calls shorter and take more calls in less time, customers wouldn't have to read aloud long itinerary numbers, and wouldn't have to wait for agents to switch systems once they know what the call is about.
 This would be a win-win situation for everyone - agents, callers, Expedia as a business.
 We were highly motivated, not yet aware of the many challenges we’d encounter along the way.

 I was proud to be the lead designer for such greatness.

 I needed to figure out how agents greet callers today.
 I visited two big call centers in the Philippines, and spent the days interviewing agents and listening to agent-customer conversations.
 I learned some fascinating things.
 While I always thought we need to help customers find the best hotel in their destined location, 95% of callers have done research prior to calling, and when they call they already have a hotel in mind.
 This kind of information can have a big impact on how an agent starts the call.

 When I later interviewed agents one on one, I learned another really important thing - I was designing tools for people who can’t relate with the people they were servicing.